 - Preheat the oven to 375 degrees Fahrenheit.

-- Scoop out 1 heaping tablespoon of cookie dough into your hands, then roll it into a ball and place it on a parchment paper lined baking sheet.
-Repeat until all the dough is used up (one batch makes about 22 cookies).
+- Scoop out 2 heaping tablespoons of cookie dough into your hands, then roll it into a ball and place it on a sheet pan lined with parchment paper.
+Repeat until all the dough is used up (one batch should make about twelve cookies.
+I like to use two sheet pans and make six cookies per pan so they're not too crowded).

 - Use your fingers to press the cookie dough balls into round, flat circle shapes.

-- Bake at 375 degrees Fahrenheit for 16 minutes or until the cookies are cooked and the edges look golden brown.
+- Bake for 16 minutes or until the cookies are solid and the edges are light golden brown.

-- Let the cookies cool before removing from the pan and enjoying.
+- Let the cookies cool before removing from the pan and serving.

 Notes

-- Optional additions include 1/2 cup each of dairy free dark chocolate chips, raisins, chopped pecans, or any other nuts you prefer.
+- Optional additions include 1/2 cup of chopped pecans or any other nuts you prefer.

-- Store the cookies in an airtight container for up to five days or freeze for up to six months.
+- Store these cookies in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Nutrition